 In those first few weeks after giving birth, you probably won’t be thinking about yourself much.
 I know my world revolved around feeding my baby, making sure he slept enoug and just doting on him.

 However, you still need to take it easy.

 It’s amazing how much better you can feel after a shower.

-Make sure you eat – I recently signed up for this meal plan (only $5 a month), and it tells me what to eat and what to buy at the store.
-I just order my groceries online from Walmart Grocery (free to pick up, $3 to have them delivered – get $10 off your order with this link), and it’s amazing how much simpler my life has become.
+Make sure you eat – I recently signed up for this meal plan (only a couple bucks a month), and it tells me what to eat and what to buy at the store.
+I just order my groceries online from Walmart Grocery (free to pick up, $3 to have them delivered).
+Amazing!

 Other Posts on Labor and Delivery: